andrewhilts/ami/README.md

 `index.php` displays a simple table of how many stats each company has received.

 `process_request.php` is the file that the frontend sends its statistics form data to.
-You will have to configure the frontend to point to the right URL.
+You will have to configure `index.php` to point to the right URL, following the comments in the last script block at the bottom of the page.

 It's best practice to move the `private` folder out of the webroot or add an `.htaccess` file to the folder to make it private.
 These files should not be accessible on the public internet for security reasons.